Having a Will and Estate Planning Are Important at Any Stage of Life

 What’s stopping us from preparing a will?

-You don’t have to spend a bundle on wills and estate planning.
+You don’t have to spend a bundle.
 In fact, Heritage has recently launched a Will Kit as a value-added service for their clients.
-With this kit, you’ll be able to download and complete their DIY will template with the help of a step-by-step guide.
+With this kit, you’ll be able to download and complete their DIY template with the help of a step-by-step guide.
 Best of all – it’s user-friendly and absolutely free of charge.
-Download and prepare a will today and make sure your loved ones are taken care of when you’re unable to do so.
+Download and prepare one today and make sure your loved ones are taken care of when you’re unable to do so.